Joshua Weitz

-Joshua S. Weitz is an American biologist, currently a professor at Georgia Tech, where he is the founding director of the Interdisciplinary Graduate Program in Quantitative Biosciences.
+Joshua S. Weitz is an American biologist.
+He is both a professor of biology and the Clark Leadership Chair in Data Analytics at the University of Maryland.
+Previously, he was a professor at Georgia Tech, where he was the founding director of the Interdisciplinary Graduate Program in Quantitative Biosciences.
 In 2017, he was elected a Fellow of the American Association for the Advancement of Science.

 Education

 He earned his A.B at Princeton University in 1997 and his Ph.D. in physics at Massachusetts Institute of Technology in 2003.

 Research

 Weitz's interests are the dynamics and structure of complex biology systems.
 In particular, Joshua Weitz's research focuses on the quantitative evaluation of virus-host interactions.
 The quantitative edge that he brought to the field is summarized in the award winning book Quantitative Viral Ecology, which won the 2016 Postgraduate Textbook Prize awarded by the Royal Society of Biology.